-Recipients will be able to access services through ARChoices Waiver provided the medical criteria for ARChoices have been met as well as the financial criteria of the Workers with Disabilities group.
-Refer to MS C-240 for guidance and procedures regarding the medical assessment process.
+Recipients will be able to access services through Community Employment Support (CES) or ARChoices Waiver, provided that the medical criteria for ARChoices or CES have been met as well as the financial criteria of the Workers with Disabilities group.
+Refer to MS C-240 for guidance regarding the medical assessment process.

-Applicants will be advised by their eligibility worker that if they accept services from ARChoices Waiver providers while their applications are pending and are subsequently denied for ARChoices Waiver, they will be responsible for paying the provider.
+If applicants accept services from ARChoices or CES Wavier providers while their applications are pending and are subsequently denied for ARChoices or CES Waiver, they will be responsible for paying the provider.